guillermooo/sublime-undocs/source/reference/settings.rst

 +.. warning::

-   This page may be outdated and contain wrong information.
+   This page may be outdated and contain wrong or not all information.
 However, you can find most of the available settings with a brief description in the default settings file (**Preferences | Settings - Default** or   :file:`Default/Preferences.sublime-settings`).

 .. seealso::